electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 <a href="/res/img/wf2419_hacking/fcc_id_label.jpg">
 	<img src="/res/img/wf2419_hacking/fcc_id_label.jpg"/>
 </a>
-<figcaption>The FCC ID as seen on the label.</figcaption>
+<figcaption>The FCC ID, as seen on the label.</figcaption>
 </figure>

 Stop wandering around the FCC website reading test reports!
-To access the flash chip we need to open the device anyway.
-So, just remove the two screws on the bottom side (one is hidden by the mandatory 'warranty void if seal is broken' sticker, about which I couldn't care less) and pop open the case.
+Given my goals, access to the flash chip is needed so I have to open the device anyway.
+This was as easy as just removing the two screws on the bottom side (one is hidden by the mandatory 'warranty void if seal is broken' sticker, about which I couldn't care less) and popping open the case.

-The following components appear before us onto the sea of green of the board and are highlighted in the picture below:
+With the case open, the following components appear before us onto the sea of green of the board and are highlighted in the picture below:
  * Realtek RTL8196C - the main router chipset
  * Realtek RTL8192CE - WiFi chipset
  * Winbond W25Q32FV - 32Mbit (4MB) SPI FLASH memory